ClouDesire/docusaurus/docs/emails.md

 ## Invoice payment overdue

-When the payment period expire, the subscription is put into a sleeping state: the end-user cannot use the application but data is still preserved.
+When the payment period expires, the subscription is put into a sleeping state: the end-user cannot use the application but data is still preserved.

-The email sent when the subscription is put to sleep is:
+The email sent when the subscription is put to sleeping state is:

 ```twig
   Hi {{ fullName }},